 Lava Lake | Photo: D. Lennon

-Everyone needs to try backcountry fishing in alpine lakes near Big Sky a try.
-Try it as a day hike or make it into a backpacking trip.
+Everyone needs to give backcountry fishing in alpine lakes near Big Sky a try.
+Do it as a day hike or make it into a backpacking trip.
 This outdoor adventure is well worth the effort - and every real fisherman needs to experience it.